 Data from such studies have been the basis of contributions in diverse areas of science, including: the study of child development and human capital formation; social inequalities in health, and life course epidemiology; the developmental origins of mental health; employment and gender; social mobility and the reproduction of social status; schooling and education policies; and genetic discovery.
 In the past, innovations included in these studies include wearable devices (eg, accelerometers, ambulatory blood pressure monitors), and innovative app-based data collections (eg, time use diaries).
 A key future aim is to incorporate technological innovations to enhance the scientific potential of these studies and maintain their cutting edge.

-Please note this event is free to attend for both speakers and general delegates.
+Please note this event is free to attend.

-To register as a general attendee for this event, please complete the booking form via our Eventbrite page.
+To register to attend this event, please complete the booking form via our Eventbrite page.

 Spaces are available on a first come, first served basis.

 If you are unable to register, please sign up to our waiting list and we will be in touch as soon as more spaces become available.

 The draft programme will be available shortly.
 If you would like to be sent updates about this event, please contact email@example.com to be added to the event mailing list.

 The is a collaborative event organised by the below scientific organising panel: